 How can I get more cash to manage my business (without borrowing)?
 With the proper management of working capital.

-With over 20 years of experience in the industry, Atlantic Union Bank’s Treasury Services Sales Manager, Donna Bennett has a few tips.
+With over 30 years of experience in the industry, Jeff Skoog, Director of Treasury Management Services has a few tips.

 How would you advise a company’s CFO or business owner to make the most of their working capital?

 There’s a big difference between a corporate CFO and a business owner of a smaller company.
 Most CFOs should be fairly comfortable with the concept of working capital management – every day they have to forecast cash flow to make business decisions.
 The whole idea around working capital management is to release cash or liquidity.
 Once unleashed, cash is available for anything, such as paying down debt, making capital improvements, paying dividends, etc.

 What financial advice would you give to a small business owner?